City & Area History

 The National Park Service, recognizing the significance of the battle, designated Wilson's Creek National Battlefield in 1960.
 The 1,750-acre battlefield remains greatly unchanged and stands as one of the most historically pristine battle sites in the country.

 For two years following the Battle of Wilson’s Creek, possession of the city seesawed.
 Then in January 1863, Confederate forces under Gen. John S. Marmaduke advanced toward the town square and battle ensued.
-A walking tour of the Battle of Springfield is available on Springfield Convention & Visitors Bureau's Web site.
-A video about the Battle of Springfield is available on the Springfield-Greene County Library District's Web site.

 As evening approached, the Confederates withdrew.
 The next morning, the Confederates left town and Gen. Marmaduke sent a message to Union forces asking for proper burials for Confederate casualties.
 The city would remain under Union control until the end of the war.
+Twelve markers placed throughout the battleground in downtown Springfield commemorate where defenses were organized, troops gathered supplies, injured soldiers were hospitalized and homes were burned.

 “Wild Bill” Hickok